jitawangzi/eclipse-file-generator/README.md

 2. **Copy the LLM response** (with file markers)

-3. **Generate in Eclipse**: Right-click your project, select "Generate Files", and the code will be properly distributed across multiple files
+3. **Generate in Eclipse**: Right-click your project, select "Batch Generate Files", and the code will be properly distributed across multiple files

 This workflow dramatically reduces the time needed to implement features and ensures structural consistency.